Azure/azure-remote-rendering-asset-tool/Documentation/rendering.md

 ## Scene tree

 The scene tree on the left displays the structure of the loaded models.
 You can load multiple models simultaneously.
-Use the **Remove Models** button at the top to clear the entire scene.
+Use the **Remove all models** option from the **Models** dropdown menu to clear the entire scene.
 This is especially necessary, if the loaded models exceed the [limits of the rendering VM](https://docs.microsoft.com/azure/remote-rendering/reference/limits#overall-number-of-polygons).
 In that case you will only see a **checkerboard pattern**.

 Select an item either through the tree or by clicking on it in the viewport.
 If you **double click** an item in the scene tree, the camera will focus on it.
 The same can be achieved by pressing the **F key** while the viewport has input focus.

 ## Model scale

 Some models are very large, others are very small and yet others are very far away from the origin.
 ARRT attempts to detect extreme cases and notify you about it.
-In any case, you can always use the **Model Scale** option from the toolbar to adjust the size of the loaded models.
+In any case, you can always use the **Scale** option from the toolbar to adjust the size of the loaded models.
 Also change the camera movement speed as necessary and make sure the near and far plane are configured accordingly.

 ## Material editing